IgniteUI/help-topics/topics/02_Controls/igCategoryChart/09_CategoryChart_Chart_Requirements.md

 ## Overview

 While using the `igCategoryChart` it is important to remember a few rules that will make the data visualization better.
-This control will make an intelligent attempt to visualize any data that it is being assigned to it.
+This control will make an intelligent attempt to visualize any data that is assigned to it.
 However, there are still a few rules that need to be followed.

 This topics describes the rules that need to be applied to the data before it is assigned to the chart.